-Expired legislation which led to the Remote Education (England) Temporary Continuity (No.2) direction no longer has effect, but the DfE expects schools to maintain their capabilities to deliver high quality remote education in cases where it is not possible or contrary to government guidance for some or all pupils to attend face-to-face education.
+The DfE expects schools to maintain their capabilities to deliver high quality remote education in cases where it is not possible or contrary to government guidance for some or all pupils to attend face-to-face education.

 Our priority will always be to deliver high-quality face-to-face education to all pupils.
 Remote education will only ever be considered as a short-term measure and as a last resort where in person attendance is not possible.